 What can cause a long-term disability claim denial?

-It’s important to carefully review all the information provided with the denial to understand why your disability claim has been denied and seek the help of an experienced long-term disability lawyer’s help to determine the best course of action.
+It’s important to carefully review your denial letter to understand why your disability claim has been denied.
+Consult an experienced long-term disability lawyer for guidance on the best actions to take.

 Get help with securing your benefits